-The project explored an area of woodland located on the edge of a reservoir in the Peak District and looked closely at the seasonal changes over the period of a year.
+This project explored an area of woodland located on the edge of a reservoir in the Peak District and looked closely at the seasonal changes over the period of a year.
 As an unpredictable twist, the trees and vegetation are also susceptible to the extremes of flooding and drought.
 The reservoir is primarily used to keep the canal system replenished acting as a gigantic header tank so consequently the water level can rise or fall in a short space of time.
 The twelve images show the visual transformation throughout the seasons of just one small area and highlight just how different the same place can appear when viewed over an extended period of time.
-When seen as a whole series the viewer can see the subtle changes and the regeneration of nature throughout the cycle of a year.
+When shown as a whole series the viewer can see the subtle changes and the regeneration of nature throughout the cycle of a year.

 12 large prints each 275cm x 43cm.

-Buxton Museum & Art Gallery 2007
+Buxton Museum & Art Gallery

 Astley Hall, Chorley